 Thank you for your interest in bringing your group to the Harvard Art Museums.
-Here are our group visit guidelines, which we hope you find helpful in planning your visit.
+The following guidelines were designed to provide a pleasant experience for all and to ensure safety and security of museum visitors and collections .
 We look forward to welcoming you soon.

 For the safety of our collections, the largest group size that the museums can accommodate is 45 people.
 All groups must be divided into smaller groups of 18 or fewer while visiting the galleries.